A multilevel Monte Carlo algorithm for SDEs driven by countably dimensional Wiener process and Poisson random measure: Numerical experiments

-for $l=0,..., \widehat{L}^{(i)}.$ It means that the variance of the current top level is always estimated with 1000 samples.
-And the number of samples $\widehat{K}_{l}^{(i+1)}$ per level is updated with respect to the following formula
+for $l=0,..., \widehat{L}^{(i)}.$ It means that the variance of the current top level is always estimated with 1000 samples which is inspired by \cite{GILES}.
+And the number of samples $\widehat{K}_{l}^{(i+1)}$ per level is always updated with respect to the following formula

 for $l=0,...,\widehat{L}^{(i)}.$ Finally, let

 so that the convergence error function is defined as